Shire of Hindmarsh

 The Shire of Hindmarsh is a local government area in Victoria, Australia, located in the western part of the state.
-It covers an area of 7527 km2 and in June 2018 had a population of 5,645, having fallen from 5,852 in June 2013.
+It covers an area of 7527 km2 and in June 2024 had an estimated population of 5,464, having fallen from 5,852 in June 2013.
 It includes the towns of Dimboola, Nhill, Rainbow and Jeparit.
-It was formed in 1995 from the amalgamation of the Shire of Lowan and Shire of Dimboola.

 The Shire is governed and administered by the Hindmarsh Shire Council; its seat of local government and administrative centre is located at the Council headquarters in Nhill, it also has service centres located in Dimboola, Rainbow and Jeparit.
 The Shire is named after the major geographical feature in the region, Lake Hindmarsh, (which in turn was named after John Hindmarsh) located in the east of the LGA.

+History

+The Shire of Hindmarsh was formed in 1995 from the amalgamation of the Shire of Lowan and Shire of Dimboola.

 Council

 Current composition

 The council is composed of three wards and six councillors, with two councillors per ward elected to represent each ward.
 The current councillors, in order of election at the 2020 election, are: